sheaschwenn/tech-blog/pseudoCode.md

 error handling
 test those routes

+route to get to homepage
+route to get a specific users dashboard

 create a front end with handlebars (very minimal at first) page for homepage page for login